judeVector/rust-practice/README.md

 Welcome to my **Rust Practice and Learning Repository**! 🚀

 This repository is a collection of my Rust programming exercises, experiments, and projects.
 It serves as a personal playground to explore the diverse capabilities of Rust, including but not limited to game development, networking, blockchain, and other exciting domains.
-I will continue updating this repository as I progress on my Rust journey.
+I will continue updating this repository as I progress on my Rust journey and as I advance.

 ## 🛠️ What You'll Find Here